 My book, Functional Programming, Simplified — 4.5-star rated on Amazon — is currently on sale in three formats:

 If you prefer e-books, the PDF is probably the best version of the book because I can control the formatting, and it contains all of the lessons.

-Someone told me that they were going to give this book as a gift for Christmas, 2018.
+I’ve been told that this book is a good “geek birthday gift.”
 Sounds like a good idea to me. :)

 Why buy Functional Programming, Simplified?

 A great reason to buy Functional Programming, Simplified is because I tried to take the best ideas from the books on the right side of this image and include them in the one book on the left:

 In my own case I had to spend weeks reading all of those books on the right — plus hundreds of additional blog posts — to try to understand functional programming (FP).
 To save you a lot of time and frustration, my hope is that you’ll only need to read the book on the left to understand functional programming in Scala.

 The book is written using Scala, but because Scala and Kotlin are similar, it may also be useful for Kotlin programmers.
 Because Scala runs on the JVM and derives from Java — and because hundreds of thousands of developers are learning Scala — I think it will also be helpful to Java programmers.

 If you’d like to preview the book before buying it, you can choose from these options:

 2% of the profits from the book will be donated to The Scala Center.